hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 What is a good erdos number?

 As of 2022, all Fields Medalists have a finite Erdős number, with values that range between 2 and 6, and a median of 3.
 In contrast, the median Erdős number across all mathematicians (with a finite Erdős number) is 5, with an extreme value of 13.

+What is the difference between path and circuit in discrete mathematics?

+Circuit is a closed trail.
+These can have repeated vertices only.
+It is a trail in which neither vertices nor edges are repeated i.e. if we traverse a graph such that we do not repeat a vertex and nor we repeat an edge.
+As path is also a trail, thus it is also an open walk.